perfana/perfana-docs/docs/demo.md

 ## View test runs in Perfana

-To have a look at the test results in Perfana open [http://localhost:4000](http://localhost:4000)  and use `admin@perfana.io` as user with password `admin` to log in.
+To have a look at the test results in Perfana open [http://localhost:4000](http://localhost:4000)  and use `admin@perfana.io` as user with password `perfana` to log in.

 In the home page click on `Afterburner` under `Your systems under test`.
 In the `Running tests` section you will see the test you have just triggered.